prrao87/patent-classification/README.md

 Accuracy: 66.236 %
 ```

-Not only is the macro F1-score the highest among all the cases, but also, the weighted F1-score and accuracy are significantly higher than the cases which used hinge loss.
+In this case, the macro F1-score is the highest among all the cases, because of uniformly better performance across all classes.
+The weighted F1-score and accuracy are also significantly higher than the cases which used hinge loss, indicating that this choice of loss function is more suited to the feature space of our problem.

-### Best `SGDClassifier` model parameters
+### Best `SGDClassifier` model parameters for the baseline
-Without running any hyperparameter tuning or grid search experiments, the best results from the SVM classifier were obtained using the below parameters.
+Without running any further hyperparameter tuning or grid search experiments, the best baseline model results were obtained using the below parameters.

 ```py
 (